EthanChungBU/BU_MSBA-775/README.md

-# US Jobs and Retail Analysis
+# Olist Insights

 ## Description
-This repository contains two projects focusing on significant sectors of the US economy: employment trends across various regions and sectors, and a detailed analysis of online retail strategies using the Olist dataset from Brazil.
-These projects provide valuable insights into regional job trends and strategic decision-making in online retail environments.

-### Projects

-#### 1. Analyzing Regional Job Trends Across Industry Sectors in the United States
-This project examines job trends within various industry sectors across different regions of the United States, exploring significant patterns that can help understand the employment landscape better.

-#### 2. The Anatomy of Online Retail: Strategic Insights from Olist
-This analysis dives into the Olist online retail platform to uncover strategic insights that can drive business decisions and improve customer relationships in the e-commerce sector.
+This repository contains a Jupyter Notebook that explores strategic insights from the Olist online retail platform.
+The project employs various data analysis techniques to dissect the operations, customer behavior, and sales trends of Olist, providing actionable insights into the Brazilian e-commerce market.

+## Project Structure
+- **The_Anatomy_of_Online_Retail_Strategic_Insights_from_Olist.ipynb**: A comprehensive Jupyter Notebook that walks through the data analysis process, from data cleaning and exploratory data analysis to more complex statistical assessments and visualization.

 ## Installation
-To run these notebooks, ensure you have Python installed along with the following libraries:
+Before running the notebook, ensure the following tools and libraries are installed in your Python environment:
+- Python 3.x
 - NumPy
 - Pandas
 - Matplotlib
 - Seaborn
+- SciPy
-- Scikit-learn
+- scikit-learn